|

-About Jesus Steve Sweetman Section 1 - 1 Tim.
-13 ch.
+About Jesus Steve Sweetman 1 Timothy 1 ch.
 1:1-2 ch.
-1:3-12 ch.1:12-19 My
+1:3-12 ch.1:12-19

 Introduction The

-The chapter titles correspond to the chapter titles of the NIV to
+correspond to the chapter titles of the NIV to make for easy comparison.
+Concerning

-when it was written.
-However
+it was written.
+However, we

-we know that it was written by Paul to Timothy as an instructional letter.
+know that it was written by Paul to Timothy as an instructional letter.

 Timothy was in